 The average company has 20,000-40,000 contracts.
 How do you make sure these contracts, one of a company’s most lucrative sources of revenue, are properly protected?

 Modern companies have thousands of contracts.
 From vendor relationships to sales agreements, there is no shortage of variety, types, and lengths of contracts for enterprise businesses.
 With the number of contracts only getting larger, there are many unpredictabilities associated with contract creation and management.
-Here are the top five risks surrounding contracts and how to mitigate them.
+Here are the top four risks surrounding contracts and how to mitigate them.

 It isn’t uncommon for it to take weeks or even months to create a contract.
 Not to mention the time the legal team spends honing in on proper language or creating templates.
 All of these inefficiencies lead to a process that should take a fraction of the time it actually does.
 Slow operations shouldn’t be the thing that stalls contract creation, negotiation, and approvals.
 Time-to-signature is an important number, especially for sales teams.
 Goals shouldn’t be missed simply because the contract process isn’t fast enough.

 One of the easiest ways to reduce the time spent in contract creation is by moving contracts to the Cloud via a contract lifecycle management platform.
 Having contracts stored in one easily-searchable location eliminates the need to dig through old emails—or worse—file cabinets and folders.
 Maintaining a template library that all users can pull from eliminates the need to create a new document from scratch for similar use cases.
 Finally, making sure that everyone who needs to view the contract can do so easily makes it so employees are no longer tediously emailing back and forth (more on that below).

 As mentioned before, visibility can be a major blockade in contract creation.
 Yet this goes beyond just creation—having the right visibility into a contract helps the entire lifecycle.